 process running on your computer.

-In the properties of Outlook OST and PST files, make sure that their indexing is allowed (it is worth to do regardless of their indexing being already enabled in Windows Search Service settings).
+In the properties of Outlook OST and PST files, make sure that their indexing is allowed (it is worth doing regardless of their indexing being already enabled in Windows Search Service settings).
 To do it:

 - Open File -> Account Settings -> Account Settings;